Hizentra Cost and Copay Assistance

 The color of Hizentra runs from clear and pale yellow to light brown.
 The medication is available in pre-filled syringes and vials.

-While some people prefer syringes, others may feel more secure with vials.
-However, your physician can help you make informed decisions.
+While some people prefer syringes, others may feel more secure using vials.
+Your physician can help you make an informed decision.
 The syringes always come in volumes ranging from 5 to 20 millimeters.
 The vials are available in volumes ranging from 5 to 50 millimeters.

 How Does It Work?

-One way the immune system can be unbalanced is when it becomes hyperactive.
-When the immune response is hyperactive, it is known as “autoimmunity.”
-The drug modifies the immune hyperactivity through a mechanism called “immunomodulation.”
-Hence, the goal of immunomodulation is to regulate immune hyperactivity and prepare the body against potential threats.
+One way the immune system can become unbalanced is when it becomes hyperactive, a condition known as autoimmunity.
+Hizentra modifies the immune hyperactivity through a mechanism called immunomodulation, in which the hyperactivity is regulated in order to prepare the body against potential threats.